 How to Make Ghee in the Instant Pot

-Using this fail-proof recipe you can make ghee in under 20 minutes with four sticks (16 oz) of butter.
+Using this fail-proof recipe, you can make the best ghee in under 20 minutes with four sticks (16 oz) of butter.

-Step 1: Melt the Butter.
-Preheat the Instant Pot on Sauté mode.
+- Melt the Butter.
+Preheat the Instant Pot on Sauté mode on 'Normal', which is equivalent to medium-low heat.
 Add butter to the pan and set an external timer for 8 minutes.

-Step 2: Simmer Until Milk Solids Separate.
-After a few minutes, ghee will start to look clear and you should be able to see the bottom of the pan.
+- Simmer Until Milk Solids Separate.
+After a few minutes, as the butter melts, bubbles and foam appear on the top.
+The ghee beneath those will start to look clear, and you should be able to see the bottom of the pot.
 Simmer until the milk solids separate and sink to the bottom.

-Step 3: Let the Milk Solids Caramelize.
-Keep simmering until the milk solids turn golden brown and grainy.
+- Let the Milk Solids Caramelize.
+Keep simmering until the dairy fats turn golden brown and grainy.
 Cancel Saute and remove the inner pot from the base unit to prevent it from cooking any further.
 Cool for 5-10 minutes.

-Step 4: Strain and Store.
-Using a cheesecloth or a fine sieve, strain the ghee into clean and dry storage jars.
+- Strain and Store.
+Using a cheese cloth, a coffee filter, or a fine sieve, strain the ghee into clean and dry storage jars.

-The following cook times work for me using refrigerated unsalted butter in a 6qt cooker.
+The following cook times work for me using refrigerated unsalted butter in a 6-quart cooker.
 There might be a slight variation depending on different brands.

 - In a 3QT Mini size, 16 ounces takes about 12-13 minutes.

-Use a heavy bottom and tall saucepan for even heat distribution.
+Use a heavy-bottomed and tall saucepan for even heat distribution.
 The tall saucepan comes in handy if the butter splashes in the beginning due to a temperature difference.

-Step 1: Add the butter to a cold pan and set over medium heat.
+- Add the butter to a cold pan and set it over medium-low heat.
 Allow the butter to melt slowly.

-Step 4: When completely cooled, strain out the milk solids over cheesecloth or fine sieve into clean and dry storage bottles.
-Store ghee in a cool dark place or in the refrigerator.
+- When completely cooled, strain out the milk solids over cheese cloth, coffee filter, or fine sieve into clean and dry storage bottles-store ghee in a cool dark place or in the fridge.

 Ghee keeps best in clean glass containers or mason jars in a cool, dark place for up to 1 month or in the refrigerator for up to 6 months.